 Vegan Chickpea Tuna Salad

-This Vegan Chickpea Tuna Salad is just like your favorite tuna sandwich, but made with chickpeas!
-It’s creamy, tangy, and perfect for easy weekday lunches.
+This vegan chickpea tuna salad is just like your favourite tuna salad sandwich, but made vegan with chickpeas!
+It’s creamy, tangy, and perfect to make ahead for easy weekday lunches.

-While I serve this up sandwich-style, you can use the filling any way you’d use a tuna salad—on crackers, served on a bed of greens, piled atop a pitted avocado, or spread onto cucumber slices.
-You can even make a vegan tuna melt by adding a slice of your favorite plant-based cheese and toasting the sandwich on a griddle!
+While I serve my vegan tuna fish salad up sandwich-style, you can use the filling any way you’d use a tuna salad.
+You can even make a vegan tuna melt by adding a slice of your favourite plant-based cheese and toasting the sandwich on a griddle!

 Notes on Ingredients

-- Chickpeas – You can use canned chickpeas or cooked dried chickpeas.
+- Chickpeas – You can use canned chickpeas or cooked crispy chickpeas.
+If you’re using canned, drain and rinse the chickpeas well beforehand.

 - Vegan mayo – Use homemade vegan mayo or store-bought.